Q: Can I do most marketing tasks myself?

 Q: How much will it cost to build a basic website for my business?

 A: Basic websites, put together with WordPress themes/templates, start at $1,000 and go up from there based on overall goal of the site, the number of pages desired and whether content is readily available (logo, brochure, old website).
 We can absolutely work together to develop content if starting from scratch.
-There are monthly and annual fees associated with having a website – domain name rental (your website address) should cost less than $20/year.
+There are monthly and annual fees associated with having a website — domain name rental (your website address) should cost less than $20/year.
 Monthly hosting fees (paying a vendor to store your website on the internet) vary per host.
 I’ve seen those fees anywhere between $6-$30/month depending on whether you need email hosting as well.
-If you are looking for a more customized website (shopping carts, unique navigation tabs, non-traditional layouts) we can make recommendations to local web design firms – their website design prices typically start at $2,000 and can go up to $10,000+, not including content development or hosting fees.
+If you are looking for a more customized website (unique navigation tabs, non-traditional layouts, specialized functionality) we can help with that, too.
+Website design prices typically start at $2,000 and can go up to $10,000+, not including content development or hosting fees.

 Q: Our marketing efforts are not working any more, can you help?

 A: You bet.
 We would first identify your target audience and then chat about unique methods to reach them.
 Maybe its time to focus on social media instead of sending a direct mail flier or maybe its just a matter of tweaking the content on your website to add keywords for SEO purposes.
 Sometimes businesses just keep doing what they have always done because they don’t know what else to do, even if the method has not been effective.
 Evaluating existing marketing methods for effectiveness can save time and money that can be reinvested in new ways.

 Q: Can you help our business win local Reader’s Choice awards?